9 Things Families Notice About Your Care.com Profile

 Read more about How to Get Reviews on Care.com.

-Each profile features six potential green check mark call-outs at the top (has transportation, distance willing to travel, non-smoker, CPR certified, First Aid training and comfortable with pets).
+Each profile features six potential green checkmark call-outs at the top (has transportation, distance willing to travel, non-smoker, CPR certified, First Aid training and comfortable with pets).
 Earn those certifications to make yourself more appealing.
-Always remember that the more open to situations you are, the more you expand the universe of families who will call you.
+Always remember that the more open to situations you are, the more you expand the universe of families who may call you.

 This is a mini resume that families can easily scan.
 Where have you worked and for how long?
 Include non-caregiving jobs that show off additional skills.

 Safety is always a priority for families (and for Care.com too!).
-Employers can request their own background check, but by becoming a Care.com premium provider, you can have a background check on file, which provides that extra level of assurance that every parent is looking for.
-A background check through the National Criminal Database and Sex Offender Registry is automatically included with the purchase of your upgraded account.
-If you're on social media, you can also connect your accounts with your Care.com profile, offering additional proof that you are who you say you are.
+Employers can request a background check on caregivers, but caregivers can also purchase their own background checks to have on file to show families how serious they are about their job search.
+Make sure to verify your phone number and email address and If you're on social media, you can also connect your accounts with your Care.com profile, offering additional proof that you are who you say you are.

-There is no question here -- the more, the better!
+There is no question here — the more open hours, the better!
 But even though you want to look as available as possible, don’t stretch the truth.
 It’s very frustrating to would-be employers to find out that you’re not really available the hours you have offered.
 Update this section regularly.

 You only have one chance to make a good first impression.
 Taking time to tweak these elements of your Care.com profile will ensure that you are putting your best foot forward.